Kim Burgess: Storylines

 In "No Regrets", after being mildly injured on the job, Burgess learns that she is pregnant.
 She decides to keep the baby and Ruzek stands beside her.
 Squerciati told the Meet Us At Molly's podcast on November 15, 2019 that the baby was originally intended to be Williams'.
 While temporarily working as a 911 dispatcher in "I Was Here", Burgess takes a call about a possible domestic violence incident.
 She follows the location of the call and finds a person has been murdered.
 She is physically assaulted by a sexual predator while saving the victim who made the 911 call, and she has a miscarriage.

 Burgess becomes the guardian of Makayla Ward in season 8, a girl that she and Ruzek discovered walking in the streets after most of her family was murdered and her remaining relative is unable to handle the pressure of being a parent.

 While searching for two people behind a major criminal operation, Burgess is kidnapped by one of them and shot by the other and left for dead in an attempt to tie up loose ends.
 She manages to make her way to a car before passing out due to blood loss, and is found by Halstead and Atwater after she manages to turn on the car's turn signal before passing out.

+In "Pawns", after initially hesitating about her promotion to detective due potentially owing favors or favoritism, Burgess finally makes Detective.